 For this event, Crystalmess (Christelle Oyiri-K) was joined by Wysing Curator and Acting Head of Programme John Eng Kiet Bloomfield to discuss a recent residency at Wysing.
 Using a number of artefacts from the residency as a framework for an informal chat, they touched on Christelle’s experimentation with sound synthesis and field recordings from a research trip to Guadeloupe and Martinique and work developing a new body of work exploring the intersection of anti-environmentalism, state secrecy and institutional racism.

 Christelle Oyiri (b.
 Nogent-sur-Marne, France 1992) is a multidisciplinary artist based in Paris.
 She is a sound artist and DJ as well as a performer.
 Her work highlights forgotten mythologies, the subtle interstices between memory and alienation, DIY culture and technology.
 Her work has been exhibited at Lafayette Anticipations, France (2019); Frac Lorraine, France (2019); La Gaité Lyrique, France (2018); Espace Arlaud, Lausanne (2018); HEK, Basel (2019) Auto Italia South East, London (2019).

-The in-conversation event will be followed by an opportunity for questions from the audience.
+The in-conversation event was followed by an opportunity for questions from the audience.